GVihi/Xero-Clan-Helper-v2/README.md

 Bot has to run 24/7, but can be stopped via **Keyboard Interrupt** (CTRL + C).

 ## Bot is still in development and a lot is subject to change.
-Any potential idead or feedback is greatly appreciated
+Any potential ideas or feedback is greatly appreciated

-### Example command responses that are currently supported:
+#### Example command responses that are currently supported:

 ![clan_command](https://github.com/GVihi/Xero-Clan-Helper-v2/blob/main/images/clan%20command.png)